BenW0/IMC-Axis-Simple/protocol/description.md

 Messages always consist of two sections - a transmission and a response.
 The transmission consists of a byte for message type, a structure of message content, and finishes with a parity byte.
 The response consists of a response byte, followed by the pre-determined number of bytes in the response structure, and concluding with another parity byte.
-Parity is computed using a longitudinal parity check to detect communication errors.
+Parity is computed using a longitudinal xor computation to detect communication errors.
+Even if the slave has an error, the current implementation requires it to reply with the expected number of bytes, even if they are just meaningless.

 ###*Initialize*